Ohmarxp/my-portfolio/README.md

 ## Usage

-To have quick access, click any of the links located on the upper right side of the page: about Me, Work, Contact Me, Resume.
+To have quick access, click any of the links located on the upper right side of the page: About Me, Work, Contact Me, Resume.

-The projects in the Work area are still being developed.
+Projects in the Work area are still being developed.

 Also, you can click any of the links located at the bottom right side of the page: Cellphone, Mywebsite, Github, Twitter, Bandcamp.

 ![Deployed webpage](assets/images/webpage-deployed.png)